genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/05_market-data-adaptors/01_configuring-adaptors.md

 <where>    <![CDATA[    recordExists(ips)    ]]></where>
 ```

 Each subscription has a number of `record` elements defined within a `records` element.
-These elements define the destination that market data will be published to, i.e. which tables.
+These elements define the destination that market data will be published to (i.e. which tables).

 A `record` has the following attributes.